+Depending on the type of chocolate ganache I am making, I add some nuts, particularly pecan, walnut, or unsweetened desiccated coconut to the tart base for added crunch.
+Who doesn't like nuts?
+No pun!
 I go for the dramatics.
-I add some nuts, particularly pecan, walnut, or unsweetened coconut, depending on the type of chocolate ganache I am making.
-Who doesn’t like nuts?
-No pun!

 The topping depends on the home baker.
 I usually keep it simple.
 If you intend to go for the dramatics, make sure whatever you use doesn't overwhelm the ganache's taste.
 However, you could just let the Tart look as stunning as it already is without adding anything.

 Can you make tart shells in advance?

 You can make the tart shell ahead of time.
 Add the filling when you are ready to make the rest of the chocolate tart recipe.

 You can also do both and refrigerate overnight.
 I have frozen my leftover a couple of times, and it still tasted fresh.
 That said, make sure to wrap it properly with foil, then cling wrap before freezing.
 It should last for a week or so frozen; I’ve only tried it for one week.

 If you have a sweet tooth like me, then you’d enjoy these mouthwatering chocolate desserts below: